-Thank you for the instruction regarding the subject valuation service.
+Thank you for the instruction regarding the subject valuation services.

-We ('ValuStrat', which implies our relevant legal entities) would be pleased to undertake this assignment for AlAhli REIT Fund (1) / SNB Capital / SNB Group ('the client') of providing valuation services for the subject land mentioned in this report subject to valuation assumptions, reporting conditions and restrictions as stated hereunder.
+We ('ValuStrat', which implies our relevant legal entities) would be pleased to undertake this assignment for Al Ahli REIT (1) / SNB Capital / SNB Group ('the client') of providing valuation services for the property mentioned in this report subject to valuation assumptions, reporting conditions and restrictions as stated hereunder.